dduygaucho/real-estate-end-to-end-project/README.md

 ## 2. PREPROCESSING
 ### 2.1 Real Estate related data
 - Run `notebooks/download/postcode_to_suburb.ipynb`: Note that this notebook might not work as this scrapes the ABS Census website.
 This notebook has been recorded not working properly one time (05/10/2023) when the server is under maintenance due to increasing volume.
 However, this is not our fault, it's ABS's issue.
-It might also take about 30 mins (on my computer) to finish.
 - Run `notebooks/preprocessing/raw_real_estate.ipynb`: landing --> raw for real estate data
 - Run `notebooks/preprocessing/raw_ptv_data.ipynb` (prereq for aggregate_feature notebook): landing --> raw for ptv data
 - Run `notebooks/preprocessing/aggregate_feature.ipynb`: aggrgate external features for merging with real estate data